sierprinsky/sierprinsky/README.md

 - 👋 Hi, I’m @sierprinsky
 - 👀 I’m interested in engineering and problem solving
-- 🌱 I’m currently learning computer vision, AI & ML
+- 🌱 I’m currently focused on computer vision, artificial intelligence, machine learning, deep learning  & cloud computing
 - 💞️ I’m looking to collaborate on any project related to computer vision
 - 📫 How to reach me, you can write me at saduartep@gmail.com